mohemiv/wp-filename-randomizer/README.md

 Features
 ---------------------------
 The plugin adds "xxxxxxxx-" prefix for each uploaded file.
 The original file name will be kept, only the prefix adds randomization.
+The prefix may contain only [a-f0-9] characters to increase readability of the file name.